ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

    ```
    {: pre}
 3. Locate your volume in the listing.
 4. Encrypt the block device;

-   1. this command initializes the volume and allows you to set a passphrase: <br/>
+   1. this command initializes the volume and you can to set a passphrase: <br/>

       ```
       # cryptsetup -y -v luksFormat /dev/mapper/3600a0980383034685624466470446564